 Many individuals are able to pursue asset division without court involvement, especially when there are no disputes.
 It’s when disputes arise amongst family members that the process can become somewhat complicated, but good estate planning on your part can ensure disputes are easily resolved.

 Many times, family members may dispute the division of real estate or money.
 Any time there is a will in place that states the wishes of the deceased, the situation can be easily resolved.
 It is not uncommon for the contents of a will to be disputed if family members do not believe the deceased still desired its contents at the time of their death.
 However, the will has a lot of bearing in such cases and, usually, the will wins.
-If there is also a trust in the hands of a trustee who is aware of the wishes of the deceased, the process is even easier.
+If there is also a trust in the hands of a trustee who is aware of the wishes of the deceased, the process can be even easier.

 Contact Eastlund Hutchinson at (952) 894-6400.